dratonias/Layouts/Old/readme.md

 Press: + \
 Hold: +=
 - Symbols are on left thumbcluster since right thumb changes to this Layer.
-- the idea of this Layer is having consistent keybindings between programming languages (e.g. the logical and Python:AND C++:&&).
-So don't have to remember the exact syntax for them -> Will change what typing Layer shifts to based on Programming Language I'm using atm
-- also debating just having a plain old Symbol layer

 ## Number
 ![Raise_Number](./imgs/raise/number.png)